cfengine/documentation/reference/promise-types/services.markdown

     }
 ```

-Services promises for Windows are only available in CFEngine Enterprise.
+**Note:** Services promises for Windows are only available in CFEngine
+Enterprise.
 Windows Vista/Server 2008 and later introduced new complications
 to the service security policy.
 Therefore, when testing `services`
 promises from the command line, CFEngine may not be given proper access
 rights, which gives errors like "Access is denied".
 However, when